Iqbal Academy Pakistan: Library

-The Academy library is one of the oldest and richest libraries that specialize in Iqbal Studies.
+The Academy library is one of the oldest and most expansive libraries specializing in Iqbal Studies.
 Its collection of books on Iqbal studies and related subjects have been translated into the major international languages as well as the regional languages of Pakistan.
-Holdings of important and rare periodicals augment its book holdings.
-The library not only supports the research projects of the Academy but also offers its research and reference facilities to a large number of outside students, teachers, and Iqbal scholars every year.
-The library has also developed the largest and most sophisticated website on Iqbal to facilitate research scholars, students, and general readers the world over through the internet.
+The library's resources are available to many outside students, teachers, and Iqbal scholars.
+The library has also developed the largest website on Iqbal.

 Kitabdar

 In 1989, Iqbal Academy Library developed Pakistan’s first true multilingual library management database software.
 The software is equally effective for professional and general library use.
 It can automate large research, reference-based libraries and personal collections alike.